-- b.
-Re-admission candidates must have only one "W, WF, D, or F" in any DMS course.
-Having failed more than one DMS course will prohibit re-entry to the program. - c.
+- 2. Re-admission candidates must have no more than one "W, WF, D, or F" in any radiography course.
+Having failed more than one radiology course, or failing the same radiography course for a second time will prohibit re-admission to the program for a period of 24 months. - 3.
+A student who has completed at least one successful semester of enrollment in the Radiography Program and maintained the required academic standards of the program is eligible for readmission.
 Failure to maintain a "C" or better in the first semester, the student will have to begin the initial application process to the program and all course restrictions and time limits will apply.
-If approved for re-entry, students will be required to repeat the entire unsuccessful semester. - d.
+If approved for re-admission, students will be required to repeat the entire last unsuccessful semester. - 4.
 A minimum GPA of 2.5 is required to be considered for re-admission.
-Students with a GPA below 2.5 are not eligible for re-admission. - e.
-Students who have had a break in progression of the program are required to validate their knowledge of Diagnostic Medical Sonography through a minimum of (2) written knowledge verification examinations including all information up to the course/semester the student is requesting re-entry.
-Readmission candidates will be required to score a minimum of 80% on knowledge verification examinations.
-Failure to achieve a minimum grade of 80% will deem a student ineligible for re-entering the program.
-If unsuccessful and the student has continued interest in entering the program, the student would be required to re-apply to the program from the beginning.
+Students with GPA below 2.5 are not eligible for re-admission. - 5.
+Students who have had a break in progression of the program are required to validate their knowledge of Radiologic Technology prior to re-admission through a minimum of two (2) written knowledge verification examinations including all information up to the course/semester the student is requesting re-admission. - 6.
+Students will only be allowed one (1) attempt to successfully complete each individual knowledge verification examination. - 7.
+Re-admission candidates will be required to score a minimum of 85% on knowledge verification examinations.
+Failure to achieve a minimum grade of 85% will deem a student ineligible for reentering the program.
+If unsuccessful on the knowledge verification exams and the student has continued interest in re-entering the program, the student would be required to re-apply to the program from the beginning, during the next application cycle.

 Note-Course time limits would apply.